Title IX and NJC Sexual Misconduct Procedure

 Certain campus officials have a duty to report criminal misconduct for federal statistical reporting purposes (Clery Act).
 All personally identifiable information is kept confidential, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the annual Campus Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime, to ensure greater community safety.
 Mandated federal reporters include: student/conduct affairs, campus law enforcement, local police, coaches, athletic directors, residence life staff, student activities staff, human resources staff, advisors to student organizations and any other official with significant responsibility for student and campus activities.
 The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
 This reporting protects the identity of the victim and may be done anonymously.

+To date, the Department of Education has declined to provide a definition of "timely reports."
+The Department of Education has advised that “timely reporting to the campus community. . . must be decided on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts.”
 Victims of sexual misconduct should also be aware that college administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
 The college will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
-The reporters for timely warning purposes are exactly the same as detailed at the end of the above paragraph.

 Initial Response to Allegations of Sexual Misconduct